Easy To Walk in High Heels: 5 Tips to Find Your Favorite Heels

-Wearing high heels can be easier than you may have experienced in the past, and finding the right pair will provide support and comfort no matter how long you’re wearing them.
+Wearing high heels can be easier than you may have experienced in the past, and finding the right pair of shoes will provide support and comfort no matter how long you’re wearing them.
+Especially when it comes to comfort, all high heels are not created equal.
 If you aren’t sure where to start, take a look at these five ways to find high heels that make walking easy and pain-free:

 1. Find the right fit

 Fit is really important for high heels.
 Heels that are too small will cause the toes to cramp and blister, which is extremely painful.
 On the other hand, shoes that are too big can easily slip off your heels, forcing you to concentrate on keeping them on while taking each and every step.
 The ideal fit for high heels will easily keep the shoes on your feet without crushing your toes.
 The higher the heel, the more likely your foot will slide forward, so consider buying ball-of-the-foot pads for your highest shoes.
 These will keep your feet in place all night.